Publish code coverage in Jenkins and SonarQube Code Coverage

 A Brief Overview of the Coverage Report

-Below is an overview of how published reports look like:
+Below is an overview of how published code coverage reports look like

 The report includes the number of files available in the folder, functions, code lines, the statement coverage rate, multi-conditional code coverage, and the number of conditions covered.